 Address: 43 Cong Quynh Street, District 1

 2. Offal Stew (Pha Lau)

-The main ingredient creating this unusual Vietnamese food is the internal organs of the intestines, heart, stomach, kidney, and lungs of the cows or pigs.
-All parts are first cleaned with salt and hot water, then boiled and seasoned with five-spice powder, soy sauce, sugar, and black pepper.
+The main ingredient creating this unusual Vietnamese food is the internal organs of the intestines, heart, stomach, kidney, and lungs of cows or pigs.
+All parts are cleaned with salt and hot water, then boiled and seasoned with five-spice powder, soy sauce, sugar, and black pepper.

 Pha Lau Co Thao